TheKingAde/alx-low_level_programming/0x00-hello_world/README.md

 1st C program: uses the puts function to print a string 2nd C program: uses the printf function
-3rd C program: C program that prints the size of various types on the computer it is compiled and run on
+3rd C program: C program that prints the size of various types on the computer it is compiled and run on intel syntax script: script that generates the assembly code (Intel syntax) of a C code and save it in an output file